webdev-dave/bizzbuzz-custom-calculator/README.md

 ### Notes

+- in order to clean up the results reducer all i have to do is update whatever component needs updating and leave the rest up to calling updateNetUnitCost
 - as of now, the app is only built to handle one Box size

 ### potential add-on features